-(14) Phonetically gradient nasality in adjacent consonants and vowels a.
+- (14) Phonetically gradient nasality in adjacent consonants and vowels - a.
 In the clusters and historically for all sonorants:

-Sonorant(s) fully nasal first part of vowel less nasal last part of vowel more nasal - С Vŋ b.
+Sonorant(s) fully nasal first part of v less nasa last part of vowel more nasal 2 С Vŋ b.
 In the codas: Vowel start most nasal Vŋ vowel end less nasal C start most nasal C end less nasal C